blackrock/aladdinsdk-plugin-builder/README.md

 _Pre-requisite: Install AladdinSDK using `pip install aladdinsdk`_

 AladdinSDK's functional capabilities can be extended as needed using 'plugins'.
 These are essentially API bundles created at domain level. </br>
-The external facing APIs are bundled as follows:
+The APIs are bundled as follows:

 ### asdk_plugin_accounting
 - Command to install: `pip install asdk_plugin_accounting`